Iron ore at over 3-week high as traders bet on higher demand, stimulus

 By Amy Lv and Dominique Patton

-The benchmark June iron ore SZZFM3 on the Singapore Exchange was up 0.68% at $105.75 a tonne, its highest since April 21.
+The benchmark June iron ore SZZFM3 on the Singapore Exchange was up 2.53% at $107.7 a tonne, as of 0802 GMT, also its highest since April 20.

 Some mills will restart operations as margins improved, and they will restock raw materials including iron ore to meet production needs, said a Shanghai-based ferrous market analyst, who requested anonymity as he was not authorised to speak to media.